 Of course, you are going to pay at least $150,000 just to get the base model of this car in your driveway.
 As the old saying goes – you surely get what you pay for.
 Just don’t forget to budget in that insurance cost.

-We’ve made it to the first American auto that’s one of the most expensive cars to insure.
+We’ve made it to the first American auto that’s comes with the highest insurance premiums.
 This classic car brings back some American nostalgia.
 The aggressive and sleek style combines perfectly with the throaty, powerful engine.

 This two-seater roadster comes with an 8.4-liter V10 engine that generates 645 horsepower and features a top speed of 208 mph.
 It’s hard to achieve this kind of power off the race track, but this power doesn’t come at a low cost.

 Not only are you going to pay a small fortune to own a Viper, then you have to invest almost $4,000 a year just to insure it.
 Is that worth the cost?
 We think so.